-The chosen parking solution is leading for the urban design and clearly demonstrates the two-sidedness of the site.
-For the 31 terraced houses on the east side, parking is placed in a semi-sunken parking basement underneath the houses.
-This creates space for a green zone at the front side.
-On the neighbourhood side, 23 semi-detached houses with carports are situated in connection with the opposite, area-specific typology.
-Visitor parking is housed in green parking lots between the houses.
+The chosen parking solution has been a leading factor for the urban design and clearly demonstrates the two-sided characteristic of the site.
+For the 31 terraced houses on the east side, parking is placed in a semi-sunken basement underneath the houses.
+This creates space for a green zone on the traffic-free front side.
+On the neighbourhood side, 23 semi-detached houses with carports are situated in connection with the typology across the street which is common in the area.
+The visitor parking is positioned in the green parking lots between the houses.

-The ensemble derives its identity from a characteristic architecture of large masonry surfaces with carefully positioned openings.
-In the houses on the Kralingse Zoom side, the supporting functions are positioned on the floor next to the noise-affected facade.
+The ensemble derives its identity from a distinctive composition of large masonry surfaces with carefully positioned openings.
+In the houses on the Kralingse Zoom side, the secondary functions are positioned on the floor next to the noise-affected facade.
 The only opening in this facade is a large window on the living floor that offers a panoramic view of the water and greenery.
-For the masonry, a light, hand-moulded brick was chosen from brick factory Façade Beek in Limburg.
+The entrances of these houses can be reached via an outside staircase that gives the houses a certain stateliness.
+For the masonry, a light, hand-moulded brick was chosen from the brick factory Façade Beek in Limburg.
 The white cementation provides a strong contrast to the dark grey window frames.
-Wooden facade cladding in recessed facades provides the plan with a warm accent.
+Wooden facade cladding in recessed surfaces gives the houses a warm accent.

-The houses are connected to the heating network and all have green roofs and solar panels.
-With the green strip along the water, more space is created for local flora & fauna and nesting possibilities for swifts have been installed in the end facades.
+The houses are connected to the heating network, all have green roofs and solar panels.
+By incorporating a lush green strip alongside the water, not only the habitat for local flora and fauna is expanded but also nesting opportunities for swifts are introduced in the end facades.